grunzer/Devices-docs/surface/service-guides/surface-repair-safety-guidelines.md

 - Discoloration of the battery casing.
 - Odor, smell, or visible corrosion.
 Leaked battery electrolyte smells like nail polish remover (acetone).
 - Dents along the battery cell edges or on the top surface.
-- Surface scratches that have exposed the aluminum beneath the black coating layer on the battery.
+- Surface scratches that expose the aluminum beneath the black coating layer on the battery.
 - Loose or damaged wires.
 - Known misuse or abuse.

 > [!WARNING]
-> Any battery exhibiting the signs listed above must be replaced immediately.
+> Any battery exhibiting the signs listed must be replaced immediately.

 ### Handling Used, Damaged, or Defective Lithium-Ion Batteries

 - **Do not discard lithium-ion batteries** (even undamaged ones) in household garbage or recycling bins.

 > [!WARNING]
-> **Do not ship damaged or defective batteries alone or inside a device.** These require specialized packaging and transport procedures.
+> **Do not ship damaged or defective batteries alone or inside a device.** These batteries require specialized packaging and transport procedures.

 Prior to transport: